-While internet speeds may not be ideal here, don’t be afraid to reach out to your landlord or Airbnb host and confirm that your place will have a good connection.
-Alternatively, there are plenty of cafes that boast a good WiFi connection that you can sit at for the price of a one dollar coffee.
+While internet speeds may not be ideal here, feel free to reach out to your landlord or Airbnb host and confirm that your place will have a good connection.
+Alternatively, there are plenty of cafes that boast a good WiFi connection that you can sit at for the price of a one-dollar coffee.

 Cordoba is the second largest city in Argentina, and it provides a very different feel from its more expensive neighbor, Buenos Aires.
 First, it’s a university city, so the social scene and nightlife are alive and buzzing.
 The city’s architecture blends together old colonial cathedrals, a palace, and churches alongside modern art museums and shopping centers, and its location at the base of the Cordoba mountains means that you can find an easy escape from the city’s hustle and bustle.

-The cost of living in Cordoba averages between 562 – 622 USD per month, and there’s no shortage of things to do or places to eat out.
+The cost of living in Cordoba averages between $500 – 600 per month, and there’s no shortage of things to do or places to eat out.
 WiFi is fairly reliable here, and there are more than half a dozen co-working spaces in the city center alone, meaning that other expats have already seen Cordoba’s potential.

 Culturally speaking, the city is very diverse.
 With plenty of 19th Century European influence, Cordoba boasts German, Swiss, and Italian areas with cuisine to match, giving the small city an interesting flair.
-This means that different nationalities and ethnicities aren’t particularly unusual here, so you won’t have to worry about fitting in.
-The city also has an airport located just 6 kilometers outside the city, but prepare to have to fly somewhere else for a layover first.
+This means different nationalities and ethnicities are common here, so you won’t have to worry about fitting in.
+The city also has an airport located just six kilometers outside the city, but prepare to have to fly somewhere else for a layover first.

-The start-up culture is also making its way to Cordoba, and the Founder’s Institute has recently called out to entrepreneurs in the city for training and feedback, and they even provide free events.
-This city is vibrant and well-educated, and its potential is now getting acknowledged.
+The start-up culture is also making its way to Cordoba.
+This city is vibrant, and the residents are well-educated, and its potential is now getting acknowledged.

 As one of the largest cities in South America and the 16th most populous city in the world, Lima has a lot to offer.
-Now, in my opinion, Lima caters toward a certain type of expat who likes big city living and doesn’t mind loud streets, crazy traffic, and a bit of grime.
-To be honest, in this sense, Lima seems no different to most other large cities – except in that it provides amenities that meet all digital nomads’ needs at a budget price.
+Now, in our opinion, Lima caters to a certain type of expat who likes big-city living and doesn’t mind loud streets, crazy traffic, and a bit of grime.
+To be honest, in this sense, Lima seems no different from most other large cities – except that it provides amenities that meet all digital nomads’ needs at a budget price.

 The city has also experienced a recent start-up boom.
 The Peruvian economy is growing fast, and the city is ready for new businesses and start-ups to earn their place and keep the economy on its uphill track.
-Initiatives such as Start-Up Peru, Innovate Peru, and the Lima Founders Council are all pushing entrepreneurs and business ideas to the forefront.
+Initiatives such as Start-Up Peru, Innovate Peru, and the Lima Founders Council push entrepreneurs and business ideas to the forefront.
 They are willing to provide funding, education, and equipment to projects that deserve it most.
-Last year, 106 out of 837 applications to Start Up Peru were accepted and provided with a substantial sum of money to get their projects up and running.

-As for costs, you can find yourself in a nice one-bedroom studio apartment in a middle-class area for 500 USD.
+As for costs, you can find yourself in a nice one-bedroom studio apartment in a middle-class area for about $500.
 As always, you can find plenty of options to suit your own lifestyle preferences.
-As always for expats, that will most likely be your biggest monthly expense.

 Food is cheap, and Lima offers all the Western amenities you could ask for.
-You can purchase your own reliable internet connection for 30 USD per month, and the city’s airport is just 10 kilometers away.
-Plus, it’s only 3 hours by train to visit the famed Inca Trail to Machu Picchu.
+You can purchase your own reliable internet connection for about $30 per month, and the city’s airport is just ten kilometers away.
+Plus, it’s only three hours by train to visit the famed Inca Trail to Machu Picchu.

 One of the reasons why Lima differs from other cities on this list is the lack of other expats in the city.
-This means that the city definitely won’t suit everyone, but for me, the idea of living alongside locals and properly integrating with them is appealing.
-It forces you to get out of your comfort zone and really connect with the community instead of isolating yourself on expat island.
+This means that the city definitely won’t suit everyone, but the idea of living alongside locals and properly integrating with them would appeal to many.
+It forces you to get out of your comfort zone and really connect with the community instead of isolating yourself on an expat island.
 Doing so simply makes life more interesting.

-Colombia’s big, brightly-colored, and bustling capital, Bogota, is an excellent destination for modern-day expats.
-Bogota has a strong economy, offices for many foreign companies, and a real urban feel.
+Colombia’s big, brightly colored, and bustling capital, Bogota, is an excellent destination for modern-day expats.
+Bogota has a strong economy, workspaces for many foreign companies, and a real urban feel.
 In fact, more than half of Colombia’s start-ups are based in Bogota, and many of them seriously focus on international business.

-The cost of living is a huge draw as you can live well for between 753 – 820 USD per month.
-Food is cheap (between 2-3 USD per meal) and as is beer, but unfortunately, wine is more expensive.
-So overall, if you are earning money through an online business, there is a lot of potential here for saving.
+The cost of living is a huge draw as you can live well for between $750-$850 per month.
+Food is cheap (between $2-$3 per meal), and so is beer, but unfortunately, wine is more expensive.
+Overall, if you are earning money through an online business, there is a lot of potential here for saving.

 One of the more difficult aspects of moving to Bogota is the language barrier.
 Understanding Spanish is important here as the average local’s level of English proficiency is surprisingly low.
-To brush up on your Spanish skills, you can enjoy a very popular free language exchange night each week called Gringo Tuesdays, which is followed by a massive party.
 Needless to say, the nightlife is good.

-The second Ecuadorian entry to the list is its capital, Quito, which lays in a valley surrounded by mountains and volcanoes.
-The city keeps a modern feel as street art and breweries continue to pop up around the city.
+The second Ecuadorian entry to the list is its capital, Quito, which lies in a valley surrounded by mountains and volcanoes.
+The city keeps a modern feel as street art, and breweries continue to pop up around the city.
 Quito has incredible views, and it even has a teleférico (cable car) that takes you further into the mountains to enjoy the city’s stunning natural beauty.

 There are also plenty of other practical benefits for non-US nomads here.
 Internet speeds here are good compared to other South American cities, and there are even a few smaller co-working spaces available.
-According to Nomad List, the average monthly cost of living here is between 760 – 819 USD which, is great for a capital city.
-And, as previously mentioned, Ecuador provides excellent healthcare both for locals and foreigners alike.
+The average monthly cost of living here is between $800 – 900, which is great for a capital city.
+And as previously mentioned, Ecuador provides excellent healthcare for locals and foreigners alike.

 Quito is perfect for anyone looking to live city life but with access to adrenaline-junkie activities such as parasailing, rock climbing, and even hot air balloon rides.
 The locals here are extremely friendly and helpful, too, and while some level of Spanish is appreciated, you can get by with just English.

-Overall, if you are looking to settle somewhere without enduring a significant culture shock, this city is for you.
+Overall, if you want to settle somewhere without enduring a significant culture shock, this Brazilian city is for you.
 There are a number of expats currently living in Curitiba, enjoying a high quality of life at a low cost.

 The city even has an English newspaper called Curitiba in English, which promotes international businesses and guides expats through the city’s scenery, activities, and events.
 It’s important to remember that the local language here is Portuguese, and while it is possible to get by on English alone, all people appreciate an effort to learn the local language – even if it’s just the basics.

 That’s a wrap for the seven best and cheapest cities in South America.
-This part of the world has a different feel from anywhere else I’ve ever been.
+This part of the world has a different feel from anywhere else we’ve ever been.